Oedipus (Dryden play): Spectacular effects and the increase of interest

 Charm! song! and show! a murder and a ghost!

 Extensive and decorative poetic language, the audience's strong lust for stage action, visual effects, intensive conflicts and complex plots, all changed Greek tragedy in the Restoration era.

+Purcell's music

+Act III scene i contains a masque with surviving Incidental music by Henry Purcell which includes the famous song Music for a While.
+As Laius is summoned, with "the stage wholly darkened" Tiresias call for a chorus of alto, tenor and bass voices: